Universal Life Church

 Underwood joins in the growing trend of alternative weddings, where the bride and groom can have any friend or family member get ordained online for free and perform the wedding in whatever style they prefer, choosing from an endless variety of locations and ceremonies.
 Join us in welcoming Scott to the ministry, and if you haven't yet, you too can get ordained and share in this wonderful experience with your loved ones.
 Read more on our blog.

 You may have noticed recently that online search giant Google is beginning to showcase their social networking service, Google+.
 While this service has been around for a while, it hasn’t gained much traction compared to the reigning king of the hill, Facebook.
 But just as Google had previously maneuvered to seamlessly integrate other aspects of their company into their widely-used search engine – services like Google Maps, Gmail, and YouTube – they are attempting to turn the tide on social networking.

 We want you to make an informed choice on how you want to connect with the Universal Life Church, as well as your friends and family, so we will give a brief examination of how you can use Google+ and we ask for your feedback on what you’d like to see from us on this exciting site.
-Read about it here, and post on our Google+ Page!
+Read about it here!

 Discovering extra-terrestrial life would be a boon, rather than a bane, to the founding principles of the Universal Life Church Monastery.
 As a church that firmly believes that we are all children of the same universe, and propagates learning from different perspectives, meeting our celestial neighbors could allow for these ideals to be pushed beyond their current constraints.
 Join us in this thought experiment and read the full article.